jflex-de/jflex/tex/porting-and-parsers.md

 -   has only complete regular expressions surrounded by parentheses in macro definitions

-    This may sound a bit harsh, but could otherwise be a major problem – it can also help you find some disgusting bugs in your specification that didn’t show up in the first place.
-In JLex, a right hand side of a macro is just a piece of text, that is copied to the point where the macro is used.
-With this, some weird kind of stuff like
+    This may sound a bit harsh, but is usually not a big problem – it can also help you find some disgusting bugs in your specification that went unnoticed so far.
+In JLex, the right hand side of a macro is just a piece of text that is copied to the point where the macro is used.
+With this, things like

           macro1 = ("hello"
           macro2 = {macro1})*

-    was possible (with `macro2` expanding to `("hello")*`).
+    were possible (with `macro2` expanding to `("hello")*`).
 This is not allowed in JFlex and you will have to transform such definitions.
-    There are however some more subtle kinds of errors that can be introduced by JLex macros.
-Let’s consider a definition like `macro = a|b` and a usage like `{macro}*`.
+    There are more subtle kinds of errors that can be introduced by JLex macros.
+Consider a definition such as `macro = a|b` and a usage like `{macro}*`.
 This expands in JLex to `a|b*` and not to the probably intended `(a|b)*`.

-    JFlex uses always the second form of expansion, since this is the natural form of thinking about abbreviations for regular expressions.
+    Basically, JLex uses C-preprocessor style macros, whereas JFlex uses grammar definitions.

     Most specifications shouldn’t suffer from this problem, because macros often only contain (harmless) character classes like `alpha = [a-zA-Z]` and more dangerous definitions like

     ` ident = {alpha}({alpha}|{digit})*`